A New Proof to the Period Problems of GL(2): Introduction

-In a short summary, we give an answer to the local problems in \cite[Conjecture 2]{prasad2012relative} when $G=GL_2$ with trivial character, which is well-known in \cite{flicker1994quaternionic}.
-But we use a different method, i.e. the theta correspondence and base change to recover the local period problems for both $GL_2$ and $D^\times.$ Then the Ext version for the Branch law can be obtained easily via the Mackey theory.
-In the global situation, we use the regularized Siegel-Weil formula in the first term range in \cite{gan2011regularized} and the global theta lifts from orthogonal groups to show \cite[Thereorem 2]{flicker1994quaternionic}, i.e. our main global theorem.
-However, our method can not be extended to the cases for the general inner forms of $GL_n$ in \cite[Theorem 5]{flicker1994quaternionic}.
+In a short summary, we give a criterion to the local distinction problem of $\GL_2$, which is well-known in \cite[Theorem 0.2]{flicker1994quaternionic}.
+But we use a different method, i.e., the theta correspondence and base change to recover the local period problems for both $\GL_2$ and $D^\times.$ Then the Ext version for the Branching law can be obtained easily via the Mackey theory.
+In the global situation, we use the regularized Siegel-Weil formula in the first term range, which appears in \cite[Corollary 7.9]{gan2011regularized}, and the global theta lifts from orthogonal groups to show \cite[Thereorem 0.2]{flicker1994quaternionic}, i.e. our main global theorem.
+However, our method can not be extended to the cases for the general inner forms of $\GL_n$ in \cite[Theorem 0.5]{flicker1994quaternionic}.

 Now we briefly describe the contents and the organization of this paper.
-In section $2$ and $3$, we set up the notations about the quadratic vector spaces and local theta lifts.
-In section $4$, the Jacquet modules and the local theta lifts are computed explicitly.
-In section $5$, we give the proof for the \textbf{Main Theorem (Local)}.
-In section $6,$ the global theta lifts are introduced.
-In section $7,$ we give the proof of the \textbf{Main Theorem (Global)}.
+In section $2$, we set up the notation about the quadratic vector spaces.
+In section \ref{sec3}, the explicit local theta lifts are given, including the small theta lifts and the big theta lifts.
+In section $4$, we give the proof for the \textbf{Main Theorem (Local)}.
+In section $5,$ the global theta lifts are introduced.
+In section $6,$ we give the proof of the \textbf{Main Theorem (Global)}.